jfelipearaujo/GoLangVersionManager/README.md

-# Go Lang Version Manager For Windows
+# Go Lang Version Manager for Windows

 This application can manage multiple golang installations.